Hake Kaiola project on Ohukai Road and Kaiola Place, Kihei

 10/31/19.
-While Ikaika Ohana is doing everything possible to allow the initial residents to be able to move in Kaiwahine Village before the end of the year, that huge fire which literally burned right up to the construction dust fence did cause significant smoke damage.
-So at this point while no decision can be made, extensive smoke damage seemingly causes no possible move in until 2020.
-They continue the tedious process of combing through all the applicants to insure proper qualifications Stay tuned.
+While Ikaika Ohana is doing everything possible to allow the initial residents to be able to move into Kaiwahine Village before the end of the year, a huge brushfire in North Kihei burned right up to the construction dust fence caused significant smoke damage.
+This smoke damage makes any move-in impossible, until at least 2020.

 Ikaika Ohana’s Kawahine Village proves it: 100% truly affordable can!